Program: M.A., Psychology

 3. Culminating Experience (6 units)

+Students in the Clinical Research option complete 6 units of PSY 698C.
 Students are required to complete a master’s-level thesis or project as part of their degree requirements.
-Specific thesis formatting information and thesis deadlines are found in the Office of Graduate Studies, located in University Hall, Room 275.
+Specific academic, formatting and oral-defense requirements are found in the Department of Psychology Graduate Handbook.

-Total time allowed for completion of the program is 7 years from the date of acceptance.
-Students who intend to interrupt their program are required to notify the department in writing to request prior approval.
-Those who fail to meet these requirements or who fail to maintain a GPA of 3.0 or greater are subject to being dropped from the program.
+Total time allowed for completion of the program is seven years from the date of acceptance.
+Students who intend to interrupt their program are expected to notify the department in writing to request prior approval.
+Those who fail to meet these requirements, who fail to maintain a GPA of 3.0 or greater or who receive lower than a “C-” in any given course are subject to being dropped from the program.

 Chair: Jill Razani